Price Ceiling: Definition, Effects, Graph & Examples

 What is a Price Ceiling

-A price ceiling is the maximum amount a producer can sell their good or service for.
-This is usually mandated by government in order to ensure consumers can afford the relevant goods and services.
-Examples include, food, rent, and energy products which may become unaffordable to consumers.
+A price ceiling is a maximum price that a producer can charge for their good or service, often implemented by governments to ensure that essential goods and services are affordable for consumers.
+Examples include food, rent, and energy products, which may become too expensive for some consumers if left to the free market.

 Key Points